-(₹ in Crore) .
-1 For the year ended For the year ended 31.03.2019 31.03.2018 For the year ended 31.03.2018 Rental income Nil Nil Direct operating expenses from property that generated rental income Nil Nil Direct operating expenses from property that did not generate rental income Nil Nil (₹ in Crore) As at 31.03.2019 As at 31.03.2019 As at 31.03.2018 2.3.2 Fair Value of investment property 53.58 53.58
+(₹ in Crore) For the year endedFor the year ended31.03.201931.03.2018 For the year ended 31.03.2018 Rental income Nil Nil Direct operating expenses from property that generated rental income tal income Nil Nil Direct operating expenses from property that did not generate rental income ate rental income Nil Nil (₹ in Crore) As at 31.03.2019 As at 31.03.2019 As at 31.03.2018 2.3.2 Fair Value of investment property 53.58 53.58 Investment property comprise of freehold land which was b 2.3.3 Investment property comprise of freehold land which was bought for normal business requirements of the Company.
+However, due to change in business plans, the Company due to change in busine ss plans, the Company is to be regarded as held for capital appreciation and hence to be classified as Investment Property.

-Investment property comprise of freehold land which was bought for normal business requirements of the Company.
-However, due to change in business plans, the Company is in the process of finalising the future use of the property.
-IND AS 40, Investment Property, provides by way of example that land held for a currently undetermined future use is to be regarded as held for capital appreciation and hence to be classified as Investment Property.
-2.3.3
+2.3.4 Valuation process